worthmine/Date-Japanese-Era/README.md

     Exceptions are thrown when inputs are invalid, such as non-existent era name and year combination, unknwon era-name, etc.

+- is\_valid

+        $era = Date::Japanese::Era->is_valid("平成", 31, 4, 30)? "valid" : "invalid"; # valid

+    Constructs new Date::Japanese::Era instance if the arguments were valid. returns `undef` if fails to parse.

 - name